mainahandmaker/academic_website/content/news/media.md

 headless: true

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Media
+title: _Discovery at Deveaux_
-subtitle:
+subtitle: A short film by the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/)
-weight: 2  # section position on page
+weight: 1  # section position on page
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '2'